Washington State Rules RELATED TO Breast massage

 (b) Use appropriate draping techniques as identified in WAC 246-830-560.

 (2) In addition to the requirements identified in subsection (1) of this section, a massage therapist must maintain evidence of the completion of at least sixteen hours of specialized in-person education and training in breast massage beyond the minimum competencies.
-Education and training in breast massage includes, but is not limited to: Breast anatomy and physiology, pathology, indications, contraindications, therapeutic treatment techniques, draping, appropriate therapist-client or patient boundaries, expected outcomes, and client or patient safety related to breast massage.
+Education and training in breast massage includes, but is not limited to, breast anatomy and physiology, pathology, indications, contraindications, cautions, therapeutic treatment techniques, draping, appropriate therapist-client or therapist-patient boundaries, expected outcomes, and client or patient safety related to breast massage.

-(3) In addition to the requirements in subsections (1) and (2), prior to performing a massage of the nipples and areolas, a massage therapist must obtain additional documentation as follows:
+(3) In addition to the requirements in subsections (1) and (2) of this section, prior to performing a massage of the breast that includes the nipples and areolae, a massage therapist must obtain documentation as follows:

 (a) A written prescription or referral from a licensed medical health care provider for this specific treatment; or

-(b) An additional prior written and verbal informed consent from the client or patient for massage of the nipple and areolas.
-This written consent may be included within an overall general consent to massage document, if clearly delineated and either specifically initialed
+(b) Prior signed or initialed written and verbal informed consent from the client or patient or from the parent or legal guardian if the client or patient is under eighteen years of age for massage of breast that includes the nipples and areolae.
+This written consent may be included within the consent for breast massage document.

 (1) A massage therapist must: